-Graduate Adviser: H. E. O'Neal; Alternate: C. J. Stewart Committee Members: Abbott, Bennett, Chatfield, Cobble, Coffey, Dahms, Grubbs, Hellberg, Jensen, Jones, Laub, Lebherz, Malley, O'Neal, Richardson, Ring, Roeder, Sharts, Stewart, Stumph, Tong Courses Acceptable on Advanced Degree Programs in Chemistry UPPER DIVISION COURSES 500A-500B.
+Graduate Adviser: H. E. O'Neal; Alternate: C. J. Stewart Committee Members: Abbott, Bennett, Chatfield, Cobble, Coffey, Dahms, Grubbs, Hellberg, Jensen, Jones, Laub, Lebherz, Malley, O'Neal, Richardson, Ring, Roeder, Sharts, Stewart, Stumph, Tong Courses Acceptable on Master's and Doctoral Degree Programs in Chemistry UPPER DIVISION COURSES 500A-500B.
 Principles of Chemical Engineering (3-3) (Same course as Mechanical Engineering 584A-584B.)
-Prerequisite: Credit or concurrent registration in Mechanical Engineering 350 or Chemistry 410A.
-Industrial stoichiometry; fluid flow and heat transfer as applied to unit operations such as evaporation, distillation, extraction, filtration, gas-phase mass transfer, drying, and others.
+Prerequisite: Credit or concurrent registration in Mechanical Engineering 350 or Chemistry Industrial stoichiometry; fluid flow and heat transfer as applied to unit operations such as evaporation, distillation, extraction, filtration, gas-phase mass transfer, drying, and others.
 Problems, reports, and field trips.
 501. Chemical Oceanography (3) Three lectures and occasional field trips.

 Prerequisites: Chemistry 201 and 231.
 Strongly recommended: Chemistry 250 or 251.
 Recommended: Chemistry 410B and Oceanography 320 or 541.
 The application of the fundamentals of chemistry to the study of oceans.
-510. Advanced Physical Chemistry (3) Mathematical tools essential to solving problems in chemical thermodynamics, statistical Prerequisite: Chemistry 410B. mechanics, chemical kinetics, quantum chemistry and molecular structure and spectroscopy, with applications.
+510. Advanced Physical Chemistry (3) Prerequisite: Chemistry 410B.

+Mathematical tools essential to solving problems in chemical thermodynamics, statistical mechanics, chemical kinetics, quantum chemistry and molecular structure and spectroscopy, with applications.
 520A.
-Inorganic Chemistry (3) Prerequisite: Credit or concurrent registration in Chemistry 410B.
+Inorganic Chemistry (3) I Prerequisite: Credit or concurrent registration in Chemistry 410B.
 The physical basis of the periodic system, complex inorganic compounds, and the nature of the chemical bond.
 520B.
-Inorganic Chemistry (3) II An advanced systematic study of representative and transition elements and their compounds 530.
-Theoretical Organic Chemistry (3) Prerequisites: Chemistry 410A and 431.
+Inorganic Chemistry (3) II Prerequisite: Chemistry 520A.

+An advanced systematic study of representative and transition elements and their compounds.
+530. Theoretical Organic Chemistry (3) Prerequisites: Chemistry 410A and 431.
 Recommended: Credit or concurrent registration in Chemistry 410B.

 Electronic and physical properties of organic molecules; structure-reactivity correlations: Electronic structure of molecules (qualitative molecular orbital theory); stereochemistry; and linear free energy relationships.
-537. Organic Qualitative Analysis (4) Prerequisites: Chemistry 431 and credit or concurrent registration in Chemistry 410A.
+537. Organic Qualitative Analysis (4) Two lectures and six hours of laboratory.
+Prerequisites: Chemistry 431 and credit or concurrent registration in Chemistry 410A.
 Chemistry 417 and 457 recommended.
 Chemical, physical, and spectral methods discussed and employed to determine structure of organic compounds.
 Purification and separation techniques stressed.
-550. Instrumental Methods of Chemical Analysis (2) Prerequisites: Chemistry 431 and credit or concurrent registration in Chemistry 410B; concurrent registration in Chemistry 457 for undergraduate students only.
+550. Instrumental Methods of Chemical Analysis (2) I Prerequisites: Chemistry 431 and credit or concurrent registration in Chemistry 410B; concurrent registration in Chemistry 457 for undergraduate students only.
 Theory and application of those instrumental methods of chemical separation and analysis most frequently used in all subdisciplines of chemistry.
-551. Advanced Analytical Chemistry (3) II Expanded treatment of instrumental methods for separation and quantitation not covered in Chemistry 550.
+551. Advanced Analytical Chemistry (3) II Prerequisite: Chemistry 550.

+Expanded treatment of instrumental methods for separation and quantification not covered in Chemistry 550.
 Non-instrumental separations, quantitative organic microanalysis, sampling theory and techniques, reaction rate applications and interpretation of experimental data.
+Chemistry 762 may be substituted for Chemistry 711, with approval of the graduate adviser, by students whose thesis project is in the area of biochemistry.
 560A-560B.
-General Biochemistry (3-3) Prerequisites: Chemistry 431 and credit or concurrent registration in Chemistry 410A.
+General Blochemistry (3-3) Prerequisites: Chemistry 431 and credit or concurrent registration in Chemistry 410A.
 The structure, function, metabolism, and thermodynamic relationships of chemical entities in living systems.
 Not open to students with credit in Chemistry 361A-361B.
 567. Biochemistry Laboratory (2) Six hours of laboratory.

 Prerequisite: Credit or concurrent registration in Chemistry 361A or 560A.
 Theory and practice of procedures used in study of life at molecular level.
-Includes purification and characterization of enzymes, isolation of cell components, and use of radioactive tracer techniques.
-577. Radiochemical Analysis (4) Two lectures and six hours of laboratory.
+Includes purification and characterization of enzymes, isolation of cell components, and use of radioac- 577.
+Radiochemical Analysis (4) Two lectures and six hours of laboratory.